David Devine (director): Film career

-The Runner is based on Billy Sherring - the only Canadian to ever win the Olympic Gold medal in the Marathon at the 1906 Athens Games.
+The Runner is based on Billy Sherring - the only Canadian to ever win the Olympic gold medal in the Marathon at the 1906 Athens Games.
 Also in development for 2023 is a 26-episode one-hour television drama series on the life and times of Canadian hero, Dr. Norman Bethune.

-On an adventurous note in 2023 a political thriller will be in development on the life and times of Bernadette Devlin McAliskey commencing at the Battle of the Bogside in Northern Ireland.
-This is the story of the attempted murder of an Irish Member of Parliament following her involvement at Bloody Sunday (1972).

 Devine has also directed 5 films on Holocaust survivors living in Canada produced by his business partner, Richard Mozer, for Naomi Azrieli and David Azrieli's Foundation.

 The Madcap Learning Adventure

 David was the President and Founder of The Madcap Learning Adventure from 2012 to 2017.
-Members of the Board of Directors included Sir Ken Robinson, Sir Michael Barber and MIT’s Dr. Peter Senge.
+Members of the Board of Directors included Sir Ken Robinson, Sir Michael Barber and MIT's Dr. Peter Senge.
 The company's prime goal was to deliver learning for students and teachers mainly in U.S. K-12 schools.
 Madcap's goal has been to provide the complete curriculum and make it available to all students on their cell phone or pad or any other device any day and at any time to improve learning outcomes at a vast rate.
 The company closed in 2017.

 The Madcap Learning Adventure's initial funding came from the Bill & Melinda Gates Foundation and Pearson Education.

 Madcap is a digital and interactive education knowledge company which produces pedagogical resources for teachers and film, animation and interactive non-linear content modules for K-12 students.
 Modular prototypes are delivered from a web portal by streaming broadband to all forms of mobile devices.

 Testing in the classroom took place in Brunswick, Maine and in Toronto, Ontario and truly exceptional results were published in a 98-page Independent pilot study conducted by the University of Maine's Graduate School of Education.

 The Madcap Learning Adventures' digital proof-of-concept results confirmed vastly improved student learning outcomes when used instead of textbooks.
 Madcap could not create the desired sales needed to cause further growth because all textbook companies chose to continue to sell textbooks rather than advancing into 21st Century learning.